Removing a published RubyGem

 need RubyGems 1.3.6+ and gemcutter 0.5.0+.
 Use the following

 commands if you're out of date:

 gem yank will remove your gem from being

 This also removes the gem file, as of April 20, 2015.

 Note: Our webhook and mirror system means that several hundred services get pinged when new gems are pushed, so it's prudent to immediately reset any passwords/sensitive data you accidentally pushed even if you yank a gem right away.

 This causes several problems to start happening:

 - Clients can't verify the contents of gems (via MD5 or something similar) so they could download different versions, expecting the same code.

 - You're not going to run out of gem versions, just push a new one.

 Once you've yanked all versions of a gem, anyone can push onto that same gem namespace and effectively take it over.
 This way, we kind of automate the process of taking over old gem namespaces.
-Having the old gem stick around doesn't cost the service too much (a few KB on S3 doesn't hurt our wallet too much).

 Once you've yanked all versions of a gem the namespace is free for others to use.
 If you accidentally pushed the wrong name once yank it and it'll be free for others to use.